iosipratama/readcv-clone/README.md

 # read.cv Clone

-A simple, modern personal website template inspired by [read.cv](https://read.cv).
-Easily copy, customize, and reuse for your own portfolio or resume site.
+[read.cv](https://read.cv) was great for simple, modern personal website. unfortunately, it's discontinue.
+I made this so that you can easily copy, customize, and reuse for your own portfolio or resume site.

 - Built with [Tailwind CSS](https://tailwindcss.com) for fast, responsive design
 - Clean, minimal, and easy to edit